 - interact with and hear professional musicians

-In addition to active music making and skill development sessions, they will also receive the support they need under the specialized care of professional music therapists (MTAs).
+In addition to active music making and skill development sessions, they will also receive the support they need under the specialized care of certified music therapists (MTAs).

 re.Sound will incorporate: active music listening, mindfulness, and will include frequent opportunities for collective discussion and reflection.